 Deposits held by Kaupthing Sweden have been repaid to depositors.
-The repayment was funded with a loan from Riksbanken, the Swedish Central Bank but the sale of this entity will allow for immediate repayment of the facility.
-If the entity were not to be sold, there is a substantial risk that only the deposits which had already been paid and perhaps the Riksbanken's facility could be repaid.
-However, this solution enables the Bank to settle the Riksbanken facility as well as a sizable corporate loan portfolio.
-Therefore, the Resolution Committee believes that this is the best solution for the entity for the Bank.
+The repayment was funded with a loan from Riksbanken, the Swedish Central Bank but the above mentioned sale to Ålandsbanken will allow for immediate repayment of the facility.
+This facility was put in place in early October last year by Riksbanken in order for Kaupthing Bank Sweden to be able to pay back all deposits.
+Riksbanken has been very co-operative but a repayment was required at the earliest convenience.

+If the entity had not to been sold, there is a substantial risk that only the deposits which had already been paid and perhaps the Riksbanken's facility could be repaid.
+However, this solution enables the Bank to settle the Riksbanken facility as well as retrieving a sizable loan portfolio.
+In case of a bankruptcy of the entity, the recovery of the subordinated loan had presumably been very low, there would have been uncertainty over how much the Bank had retrieved from the Swedish Central Bank and the equity would have been worthless.
+The result of the transaction is that assets of appr.
+EUR 800m at nominal value were retrieved.